geneve/geneve.github.io/_posts/2015-01-29-gkr-analysis.markdown

 We have chosen ["GoKart Racer"](https://www.gokartracer.com/) to do our analysis on because of our team's involvment with the company and the knowledge of the recent expansion to Sacramento.
 We essentially, as acting pro-bono consultants, gathered  information from several resources (including owener Dave) to come to helpful conclusions.

-Ultimately this project was really fun and very rewarding.
+Ultimately, this project was really fun and very rewarding.
 Our professor couldn't help but give us an "A" for all the hard work.

 The main deliverables for the project included: